tsuereth/glog/content/post/2017/12/03_diablo3.md

 Maybe we'll see if the "Expert" difficulty changes anything.
 I hope it doesn't just throw even more underpowered enemies at us.

-It'd be a bit of a shame if we get completely bored of Diablo III before even making it to the new {{% game "Diablo III: Reaper of Souls" %}}Act V{{% /game %}}.
+It'd be a bit of a shame if we get completely bored of Diablo III before even making it to the new [Act V](game:Diablo III: Reaper of Souls).

 <i>Progress: Somewhere in the fucking desert</i>